cellml/libcellml/docs/reference/sectionA_definitions.rst

 XML ID Attributes
 -----------------

 #.
-Any element information item in the :term:`CellML namespace` MAY
+Any element information item in the :ref:`CellML namespace<specA_cellml_namespace>`
-   contain an attribute with local name :code:`id.` This attribute SHALL be treated as having attribute type ID, as defined in
-   `section 3.3.1 <http://www.w3.org/TR/xml11/#sec-attribute-types>`__
+   MAY contain an attribute with local name :code:`id.` This attribute SHALL be treated as having attribute type ID, as defined in `section 3.3.1 <http://www.w3.org/TR/xml11/#sec-attribute-types>`__ of
-   of
    `XML 1.1 <http://www.w3.org/TR/xml11/>`__.